Self-awareness is knowing how I feel and what I want.

 Some wisdom traditions describe two fundamental states of awareness -- fear (resistance to what-is) and love (unqualified acceptance of what-is).

-It is profoundly empowering to know where my attention and intention are focused and how I'm motivated, moment to moment.
+It is profoundly empowering to know where my attention and intention are focused and how I'm feeling — what motives me from moment to moment.
 How much by resistance?
 How much by acceptance?
 These questions offer a useful perspective for gaining self-awareness.

 With an ability to speak about my inner experience, I can stand outside an impulsive identification with my limbic brain's physical-emotional reaction to the discomfort of my situation.
 (See Feel ... and Listen for more on this.)